haleemaahmad/Telling-Stories-w-Data/CritiqueByDesign.md

 ## STEP Four: Test the solution.

+### User Feedback
 #### Question 1: Can you tell me what you think this is?
-User 1: Both graphs are showing the number of Afghanistan civilian casualties.
+User 1: *Both graphs are showing the number of Afghanistan civilian casualties.*

-User 2:2 charts showing casualty history in Afghanistan.
+User 2: *2 charts showing casualty history in Afghanistan.*

-User 3: Shows number of Afghans killed each year and only up to June for 2021.
+User 3: *Shows number of Afghans killed each year and only up to June for 2021.*

-User 4: These are two similar bar charts, and you are showing data on the number of Afghan casualties in both but in the second one, there are two bars to show injuries and deaths.
+User 4: *These are two similar bar charts, and you are showing data on the number of Afghan casualties in both but in the second one, there are two bars to show injuries and deaths.*

 #### Question 2: Can you describe to me waht this is telling you?
-User 1: First graph shows the number of Afghanistan casualties drastically decline from 2016-21 vs. 2019-2021.
-The second shows the number of casualties peaked until 2016, declined from 2018-2020 and then peaked again in 2021.
+User 1: *First graph shows the number of Afghanistan casualties drastically decline from 2016-21 vs. 2019-2021.
+The second shows the number of casualties peaked until 2016, declined from 2018-2020 and then peaked again in 2021.*

-User 2:Significant increase in casualties after a dip in 2018/2019.
+User 2: *Significant increase in casualties after a dip in 2018/2019.*

-User 3: It is telling me how many Afghans have been killed.
+User 3: *It is telling me how many Afghans have been killed.*

-User 4: It looks like you’re trying to show that 2021 is a big year for casualties.
+User 4: *It looks like you’re trying to show that 2021 is a big year for casualties.
 I only know this from looking at the first model.
-The second model shows that the numbers are increasing in 2021 but it doesn’t stand out.
+The second model shows that the numbers are increasing in 2021 but it doesn’t stand out.*

 #### Question 3: Is there anything you find surprising or confusing?
-User 1: Is there a relationship between the two charts?
-The second seems to be a broken down version of the first.
+User 1: *Is there a relationship between the two charts?
+The second seems to be a broken down version of the first.*

-User 2: Casualties increasing after troops leave.
+User 2: *Casualties increasing after troops leave.*

-User 3: Why isn’t the top in chronological order?
+User 3: *Why isn’t the top in chronological order?*

-User 4: It’s surprising how there appears to be a decline until 2021.
+User 4: *It’s surprising how there appears to be a decline until 2021.*

 #### Question 4: Who do you think is the intended audience for this?
-User 1: Anyone reading the news or searching for the number of Afghanistan civilian casualties.
+User 1: *Anyone reading the news or searching for the number of Afghanistan civilian casualties.*

-User 2: Anyone
+User 2: *Anyone*

-User 3: Wide audience but looks like UN data.
-May politicians or policymakers?
+User 3: *Wide audience but looks like UN data.
+May politicians or policymakers?*

-User 4: I would imagine anyone that can read a bar chart.
+User 4: *I would imagine anyone that can read a bar chart.
 This looks simple and it’s straightforward.
-I suppose thought it would be intended for anyone who actually knows what a “casualty” is.
+I suppose thought it would be intended for anyone who actually knows what a “casualty” is.*

 #### Question 5: Is there anything you would do differently?
-User 1: Remove the 2021 bar in orange from the top graph.
+User 1: *Remove the 2021 bar in orange from the top graph.*

-User 2: Organize the data chronologically and add data labels.
+User 2: *Organize the data chronologically and add data labels.*

-User 3: I wouldn’t separate the data in the bottom sketch.
-I like the concept of one bar.
+User 3: *I wouldn’t separate the data in the bottom sketch.
+I like the concept of one bar.*

-User 4: I really like how the bar chart is horizontal in the first model.
+User 4: *I really like how the bar chart is horizontal in the first model.
 I don’t think you need to differentiate between the types of casualties.
 I think I generally like the first one more.
-Definitely highlight 2021 because I see that there’s a declining trend that is increasing because of deployment and this could have served as good foreshadowing before we deployed US troops.
+Definitely highlight 2021 because I see that there’s a declining trend that is increasing because of deployment and this could have served as good foreshadowing before we deployed US troops.*

 #### Reflection
+I was immediately relieved that all of my users were able to understand what I was trying to convey in each of the charts.
+I was persoanlly conflicted with whether or not I wanted to combine the data into a single chart, thereby simplifying the overall data, or if I wanted to distinguish between *deaths* and *injuries*.
+Ultimately, the general consensus was that peoeple preferred to see the data simplified.
+Additional feedback I received was that anyone could look at the way the data was presented and understand it.
+This conveyed that while the data was simple and somewhat trimmed down, it was still effective.
+I decided to keep the simple model in my subsequent drafts.

+I was surprised to hear that people were taken aback by the ranking order.
+I had a couple of users ask to see the same data presented chronologically.
+In the end, I decided to present the day chornologically because I felt that there was a trend that was also important to highlight and the fact that 2021 is the last data point on the chart still caused some immediate alarm and was more effective used in this way than tucking it away at 4th place.

+I decided on the warm color scheme because I wanted to show variation.
+I also think the way the data was presented chronologically still highlighted the year 2021 because it was a big red bar following a decreasing trend.
+Again, this demonstrated that there was a decreasing trend that users were able to pick up on and I did not feel the need to explicitly call it out.

 ##### Additional Drafting with Feedback - Using Tableau